irfanfitriandi/prqr-movie/README.md

 The `useContentFetch` composable manages the state of content fetching, including pagination, filtering, and sorting.
 It interacts with the Pinia stores for genres and languages to provide a seamless data management experience.

-## Deployment

-The application can be deployed to any hosting platform that supports Node.js applications.
-Here's a general deployment process:

-1. Build the application using `pnpm build` (or `npm run build` or `yarn build`)
-2. Set up environment variables on your hosting platform
-3. Upload the `.output` directory to your hosting provider
-4. Configure your server to serve the Nuxt application

-For serverless deployments, consider using platforms like Vercel or Netlify, which have built-in support for Nuxt applications.

-## Infrastructure

-The application doesn't have a dedicated infrastructure stack defined in the provided code.
-However, it's designed to be deployed as a Node.js application with server-side rendering capabilities.

-Key infrastructure considerations:

-- Node.js runtime environment
-- Environment for serving static assets
-- API proxy to handle requests to the TMDb API
-- Content Delivery Network (CDN) for caching and serving images

-When setting up the infrastructure, ensure that the necessary environment variables are configured and that the server is set up to handle both server-side rendering and API proxying.